 About Esther's Work

-Esther Sanz Sanz works currently as a researcher on the possibilities of relocating cities food provision and the development of food planning tools, especially considering the role of peri-urban farmland in planning.
-In this field, her research focus on the dintegration of peri-urban agriculture in urban and Regional (subnational) planning by the means of landscape metrics and indices.
-She is interested in participatory foresight and in spatial Simulation Modelling (ABM/Predictive/Economic modelling) approach.
+Esther Sanz Sanz works currently as a researcher on the possibilities of relocating cities food provision and the development of food planning tools, especially considering the role of peri-urban farmland and public food school procurement in planning.
+In this field, her research focus on the integration of peri-urban agriculture in urban and regional (subnational) planning by the means of landscape metrics and indices.
+Furthermore, she brings together participatory approaches (living labs) and spatial simulation models (predictive/economic modelling).

 She holds a PhD of Social Sciences in Urban Studies (EHESS, France) and in Geography (UAM, Spain) and she holds a master and B.A. in Architecture and Urban Planning (UPM, Spain) as well as a master in Social Sciences and Territorial Development (EHESS, France).
 Before working as a researcher, Esther had a career as an architect, urban planner and designer, and also participated in development programs.